 Within an undergraduate program, this textbook is designed for use in either an advanced lower division (sophomore or junior level) data structures course, or for a senior level algorithms course.
 New material has been added in the third edition to support its use in an algorithms course.
 Normally, this text would be used in a course beyond the standard freshman level "CS2" course that often serves as the initial introduction to data structures.
-Readers of this book should have programming experience, typically two semesters or the equivalent of a structured programming language such as Pascal or C, and including at least some exposure to C++.
+Readers of this book should typically have two semesters of the equivalent of programming experience, including at least some exposure to C^{++} .
 Readers who are already familiar with recursion will have an advantage.
 Students of data structures will also benefit from having first completed a good course in Discrete Mathematics.
 Nonetheless, Chapter 2 attempts to give a reasonably complete survey of the prerequisite mathematical topics at the level necessary to understand their use in this book.
 Readers may wish to refer back to the appropriate sections as needed when encountering unfamiliar mathematical material.